ChrstphrHll/npc_gen/students/Mya Nelaeryn.md

 ### Description
 - Human Barbarian from Qualnis
 - 2nd year Protection student in Elkenval
-- long wavy brunette hair that's plain, Pale Brown eyes, and Fair skin
+- long straight dark red hair that's wild, Pale Brown eyes, and Fair skin
 - Is Folksy and Evil, and has Creativity as their ideal

 ### Organizations